Dining

 Gabriel’s

-Gabriel’s, serving food of the Southwest and Old Mexico, is considered one of the best Mexican and Southwestern restaurants in New Mexico.
-The personal attention to service and food is what makes Gabriel’s special.
-Little touches add so much to your dining experience, such as fresh guacamole made at your table, margaritas made with freshly squeezed limes and gold tequila, and handmade corn tortillas.
-Our spacious patio with its fountains, colorful flowers and spectacular view is a diner’s delight on one of our many warm and sunny Santa Fe days.
+Serving the cuisine of the Southwest and Old Mexico, this popular restaurant is known for personal attention to service and delicious authentic food.
+Specialties include fresh guacamole made right at your table, handmade corn tortillas and refreshing margaritas made with freshly squeezed limes and gold tequila.
+Their spacious garden patio with its fountains, colorful flowers and spectacular view is a diner’s delight on one of Santa Fe's many warm and sunny days and a romantic spot for a dinner beneath the stars.

 Exit 176, Highway 285/84